vzcaffaro/programming-languages-2020/extra-credit.md

 - Add a type system.

-## Reducing everything to pure lambda-calculus
+## Encoding all computation in lambda-calculus

 Alternatively, you could also make things less efficient and even more principled.
 We have seen that we can encode numbers directly in the lambda calculus.
 The same is true for conditionals.
 And lists.